<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 API and RPA - friends or enemies?

 RPA is closely related to Business Process Automation (BPA) which emerged in the 90s.
-While BPA deals with end-to-end complex business processes, RPA robots (or bots) mimic human actions to fulfil specific tasks that require no judgement or insight.
+While BPA deals with end-to-end complex business processes, RPA robots (or bots) mimic human actions to fulfill specific tasks that require no judgement or insight.
 Bots carry out routine work performed by people by interacting with applications via their UI (user interface).
 On the other hand, APIs are used to connect software systems ('digital plumbing') to enable direct communication.

 Changes in market demands.

 Technology has always played a critical role in business process optimisation, enhancing performance and efficiency; RPA and API are both popular solutions.
 Historically, business units preferred RPA as a less technical 'no-coding' option with promised faster results and tech experts' minimal involvement.
 On the other hand, IT departments, with rare exceptions, favoured API-led integration solutions.
-How has a closer IT/business collaboration affected those choices?
+How has a closer IT/business collaboration effected those choices?
 Before we answer this question, let us explore both technologies in more detail.

 Is Robotic Automation really worth it?